liangdrew/wattpoll/README.md

     "storyId": "123456",            //optional but good to have "partId": "7890",               //required
-    "choiceId": 1,                 //required, it's id of the selected choice "userId": 1000                  //optional - only include if user is logged in }' "localhost:8081/polls/vote"
+    "choiceId": 1,                 //required, it's id of the selected choice "username": 1000                  //optional - only include if user is logged in }' "localhost:8081/polls/vote"
 ```